Snehahande05/Focus-Bubble/README.md

 ---

-## License

-This project is open source and free to use for educational and personal purposes.

----

-## Author

-*Your Name or Team Name*
-Contact info (optional)

----

-Feel free to reach out if you want help extending this project or have feedback!

 <img width="1470" alt="Screenshot 2025-05-30 at 3 30 50 PM" src="https://github.com/user-attachments/assets/32806e7d-58a8-4f6b-84a7-e4798ff472ff" />
 <img width="1470" alt="Screenshot 2025-05-30 at 3 31 04 PM" src="https://github.com/user-attachments/assets/c16ae120-5c48-43fa-b54d-10c060c5db44" />